-NE STEM 4U: Lincoln is an organization through the University of Nebraska–Omaha and the University of Nebraska–Lincoln which provides quality educational after-school activities focused on science, technology, engineering, and mathematics (STEM) led by UNL undergraduate mentors for K-12 students in the Lincoln Public School District.
-Through these efforts, this organization aims to increase interest in and understanding of STEM topics for socio-economically disadvantaged students.
-Additionally, NE STEM 4U aims to provide opportunities for these students to pursue educations and careers in STEM fields.
+NE STEM 4U–Lincoln is an organization through the University of Nebraska–Omaha and the University of Nebraska–Lincoln (UNL) which provides quality, educational after-school activities focused on science, technology, engineering, and mathematics (STEM) led by UNL undergraduate mentors for K-12 students in Lincoln Public Schools.
+Through these efforts, NE STEM 4U–Lincoln aims to increase interest in and understanding of STEM topics, including network science, for socio-economically disadvantaged students and to provide opportunities for these students to pursue educations and careers in STEM fields.

 Mentor Benefits Include: